- 539 students, third form through post-graduate

 - The Hill School motto is "Whatsoever things are true."
 (Philippians 4:8)

 - The Hill School's first year of coeducation was 1998-1999.

-- The Hill's campus is more than 200 acres, and includes two artificial turf fields, an 8-lane track, and 11 new faculty homes.
+- The Hill's campus is more than 200 acres, and includes three artificial turf fields, an 8-lane track, and 11 new faculty homes.

 - Pottstown is a small town (22,000 residents) located an hour north of Philadelphia; two hours south of New York City; and less than four hours north of Washington, D.C.
 Students have accessibility to great restaurants, shopping, and cultural events close to campus, and can engage in meaningful community service opportunities in Pottstown.